DynTylluan/owly.fans/flags/README.md

 `scotland.png`: [Taken from Wikimedia](https://commons.wikimedia.org/wiki/File:Flag_of_Scotland.svg).

+`stand_with_ukraine.png`: Based upon a flag that Cass saw flying by a church.

+`stand_with_ukraine_phone.png`: A sketch Cass made to remember what the Stand With Ukraine looked like before recreating it.

 `tywyn.png`: Made by [Hogweard](https://commons.wikimedia.org/wiki/File:Flag_of_Tywyn,_Wales.svg).

 `uk_westandwithukraine.png`: Made by me, Cass Python, as based on a flag I saw in real life.